JacoboT27/PerceptionandSpatialAI/README.md

 **Two outputs by default** — a filtered `.ply` for immediate inspection and an unfiltered `.ply` for re-thresholding without re-running the model.
 Camera poses are exported in Nerfstudio format so the pipeline can be extended to 3D Gaussian Splatting without changes.

+All of the design choices were primarly focused on speed and ease of use.
+The user only has to run a command on the terminal with the path to the video, and receives a visualization of the 3D rendering.
 ---

 ## System Requirements